dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 they had worked pretty hard to discredit me and they believed the shit they smeared on me.
 There are programs to identify intelligent children in America and other countries.
-Intelligence is a vital characteristic to identify early so it can be harnessed.
+Intelligence is a vital characteristic to identify early, so it can be harnessed.
 There are a limited number of ways to think about simple problems when you're young and you can identify someone's general IQ by how they solve problems or think about games while they're young.
 If a child makes